adkinsrs/ergatis-docker-recipes/lgtseek/README.md

 ## More detailed instructions
 For a more detailed set of instructions, please visit [https://docs.google.com/document/d/13ZQ2eNf3HPPNXuexkLK203dKZzjHdm12DP2yF1PLdDY/edit?usp=sharing](the LGTSeek Docker image Google Doc page)

+## Pending issues/concerns
+Pending issues
+* Currently the setup\_container.sh script filters questions by use-case, and writes the corresponding docker-compose based on the chosen use-case.
+So the resulting LGTSeek Docker container is designed for the chosen use-case in mind.
+If a user wants to run a pipeline using  “use-case 1” and then wants to another pipeline using “use-case 3”, the user will need to run setup\_container.sh again
+* Currently choosing “Y” (for yes) to perform a NCBI BlastN query against the remote “nt” database, is very unstable and may not even work.
+NCBI will restrict the number of queries and can cut off access to the server to the user if they feel that user is overloading their servers.
+It is highly recommended right now to select “N” (for no) and provide a path to a database stored locally.
+* Not all components in the pipelines are optimized for multithreading.